 Angular stomatitis is the inflammation of the corners of the mouth.
 In children, it is usually caused by the licking of lips repeatedly or by the deficiency of vitamins like riboflavin, folate, cobalamine or iron.
-Angular chelitis can also be caused by any condition that causes the jaw to tightly close rather than normal which causes the angles to be always moist which favors the growth of candida albicans or similar species.
-Hemolytic Streptococci, as well as staphylococcus aures, are also associated with angular cheilitis.
+Angular cheilitis can also be caused by any condition that causes the jaw to tightly close rather than normal which causes the angles to be always moist which favors the growth of Candida albicans or similar species.
+Hemolytic Streptococci, as well as Staphylococcus aures, are also associated with angular cheilitis.

 Treatment includes the administration of oral nystatin or if the occlusion is defective then adjusting the cause can be helpful in treatment.
 Anti-fungals, as well as antibiotics, have been shown to be effective in treating these lesions; thus, it is believed that there are many organisms that play a role in developing angular cheilitis.

 As the name suggests, the condition occurs in people wearing dentures.
 It is also referred to as thrush and can affect people who use inhalers, steroids, and anyone whose mouth is not kept clean.
 It is associated with wearing ill-fitting dentures or those that have not been well cleaned and failing to remove the dentures when going to bed.
 The patient usually presents with reddened mucosa generally without ulceration and, in 90% of the cases, the cause is candida albicans.
 The treatment usually involves anti-fungals.
 Good oral hygiene and instructing the patients to avoid dentures during sleep can also be helpful.